-(i) Old National Bank, Paycheck Protection Program ("PPP") Note
+(j) Old National Bank, Paycheck Protection Program ("PPP") Note

 In response to the COVID-19 pandemic, the federal government passed and signed the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act) into law on March 27, 2020.
 This act allowed qualified businesses to borrow money through the Paycheck Protection Program administered by the Small Business Administration ("SBA) to cover payroll and other related expenses.
 On April 7, 2020, Big Rivers applied for PPP funds in the amount of \$9,941.
-The unsecured loan was approved and funds were received on April 21, 2020.
+The unsecured loan was approved, and funds were received on April 21, 2020.
 On August 18, 2020, Big Rivers submitted an application requesting forgiveness of the \$9,941 loan.
-Terms of the loan are a fixed interest rate of 1.00% and monthly principal and interest payments of \$559 over an 18-month period originally set to commence in November 2020.
-Principal and interest payments have been suspended by the lender until Big Rivers receives a decision from the SBA on the forgiveness application.
-No repayments were made on the loan in 2020.
+Big Rivers received notice on August 17, 2021, that the PPP loan principal and accrued interest was forgiven in full and is recorded in the Interest income and other line on the statement of operations.